 Structure and crossings avoided damages are being calculated

 A benefit cost ratio (BCR) at 1.0 or above describes the benefits out weighing the costs.
 While these analyses are preliminary, it describes both watersheds heavily reliant on recreational benefits.
-We strongly encourage participation in, or listening to the recording, of the live scoping meetings for the economist's interpretation and analysis of this complex data.
+We strongly encourage listening to the recording of the live scoping meetings for the economist's interpretation and analysis of this complex data.

 Utilizing those benefits, combined with the number of acres protected by the dams, the following baseline conditions with and without the dams apply:

 19% of the watershed is controlled with the 14 structures

 100-year floodplain is 2,705 acres